rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

   - INFINITE - Standby Infinitely On, SELECT to change
   -   OFF - Standby Off, SELECT to change
 - DLAY S xxx - Time between each connect retry
 - <-DONE     - Go back to main menu

+RELAY TEST sub-menu:
+- ANT RELAY? - Change antenna switch setting (only when not connected), SELECT to start
+  -  HF      - HF antenna connector is selected, SELECT to change
+  -  V/UHF   - VHF/UHF antenna connector is selected, SELECT to change
+- TUN RELAY? - SELECT to run and repeat Tuner relay test: Cycle all 15 relays
+- <-DONE     - Go back to main menu

 If standby is enabled, the tuner will enter standby mode after being connected to the transceiver and then disconnected.
 It will then try to reconnect for the standby HOURS set, then POWER OFF at timeout.
 A short button push will power the Tuner up again trying to reconnect for a period, then disable standby and do a normal POWER OFF if not connecting.
 In standby OFF mode the Tuner will still try to reconnect, but will do normal POWER OFF according to the CELL setting timeout and require >3 seconds button push to wake.